How To Get a Job in Germany as an Indian?

 First and most important, you need to be a highly qualified specialist in your field and own a university degree to receive a job offer in Germany.
 This degree must be comparable to a German one.
 Applicants must have a minimum of 2 years of work experience relevant to their education.

 As a resident of non-EU/EAA countries, you have different options for starting your professional journey in Germany.
 I have lived in Germany, visited India 6 times, and am a non-EU/EAA citizen.
-There are so many potentials in these countries.
+There is so much potential in these countries.
 India is a vast labor market, and Germany is an employer’s market.

 Residence permits and visa